aospapp/aosp/external/perfetto/docs/data-sources/native-heap-profiler.md

 | fragmentation       |                   |              |  x  |

-If you observe high RSS or malloc\_info metrics but heapprofd does not match, you might be hitting some patological fragmentation problem in the allocator.
+If you observe high RSS or malloc\_info metrics but heapprofd does not match, you might be hitting some pathological fragmentation problem in the allocator.

 ## Convert to pprof